prolog/shadow-of-the-wyrm/README.md

-Shadow of the Wyrm is a roguelike game in the spirit of Omega and ADOM.
+Shadow of the Wyrm is a traditional roguelike game in the spirit of Omega and ADOM.
 It provides a large, explorable world, in addition to dungeons, caverns, and other traditional roguelike elements.

 Shadow of the Wyrm is, specifically: